accarniel/FESTIval/docs/contributing.md

 # Contributing to FESTIval

 The project welcomes contributions from three different perspectives.
-You can contribute to FESTIval by making Pull Requests on [FESTIval GitHub Repo](https://github.com/accarniel/FESTIval).
-Alternately, contact Anderson Carniel by sending an email to <accarniel@gmail.com>.
+You can contribute to FESTIval by making Pull Requests on [FESTIval GitHub Reposity](https://github.com/accarniel/FESTIval).
+Alternately, contact Anderson Carniel by sending an email to <accarniel@ufscar.br>.
 When a Pull Request or email is sent, Anderson Carniel will check it as soon as possible.

 The following sections brief the workflow of how to complete a contribution according to the three types of perspectives.